-If you are choosing to run for an office and wondering if you meet the requirements to hold that particular office, you will find the basic requirements here.
-We have also provided a button below of the 2022 Indiana Candidates Guide as well to give you more information on candidate qualifications.
-Detailed information in the 2022 Indiana Candidate guide are correct for calendar year 2022.
-A link is also displayed in the Related Candidate Qualifications section of this page.
+If you choose to run for an office and wonder if you meet the requirements to hold that particular office, you will find the basic requirements here.
+The 2024 Indiana Candidates Guide provides detailed information on candidate qualifications.
+Detailed information in the 2024 Indiana Candidate Guide is correct for 2024.

 Please see the expandable columns below to get a brief summary of qualifications.
-Page guides to the 2022 Indiana Candidates guide will also be provided for a more thorough and complete description.
 The summarized information here is just that, a summary.
 It is the potential candidate's responsibility to understand the qualifications of the position they are running for.

 Summarized from the Constitution of the United States: